Maps4HTML/web-map-doc/docs/api/custom-rendering.md

 ## Custom Tiles

-To render custom tiles using JavaScript, listen for the `tileloadstart` event on a templated layer's `<link rel="tile">` element.
+To render custom tiles using JavaScript, listen for the `tileloadstart` event on a templated layer's `<map-link rel="tile">` element.

 ### `tileloadstart` Event